acgowda/market-flow/README.md

 We train our model with a feed-forward DNN using Keras and Tensorflow.
 This model is built and trained with Colab, in the `model_testing.ipynb` file.

 The model is presented in a web app built using Flask.
-This app allows users to input a desired target, and outputs a prediction for the next day, as well as an interactive plot that displays the model's performacne on the most recent 60 days of data.
+This app allows users to input a desired target, and outputs a prediction for the next day, as well as an interactive plot that displays the model's performance on the most recent 6 months of data.
 The details of this web app can be viewed in the `app` folder.
 To run the web app locally, clone the repo and run `flask run` while in the folder.

 Finally, we deployed our app onto the web using Heroku.
 See [https://market-flow.herokuapp.com](https://market-flow.herokuapp.com)